tt-isv-org/scc/article-intro/README.md

 * Highest priority first, nil is considered a 0 priority
 * If priorities are equal, the SCCs will be sorted from most restrictive to least restrictive
 * If both priorities and restrictions are equal the SCCs will be sorted by name

+TODO: show deployment yaml after deployment to see which SCC was used
+TODO: add more detail.
+Are the SCCs merged?
+What if one SCC allows, but is lower priority of another SCC that fails?

 ## Putting it all together